voider755/almh/README.md

 - File made executable without the Python prefix and added option to exit the program with ```Ctrl+c``` (thanks xgr-linux!)
 - Now, after performing a package query, an option to ask if the user wants to install some package pops up automatically.
 - The shell script which installs ```newsboat``` won't overwrite any (likely non existent) ```urls``` config file.
 Plus, it is now put inside the more XDG-compliant ```~/.config/newsboat``` instead of the app default ```~/.newsboat``` (thanks u/TopDownTom, u/MuddyArch and u/armoredkitten22 from the Arch Linux Reddit community for their explanations and suggestions!)

+TO DO:
+- Considering adding a bunch of new options, some of them using ```systemd``` capabilities, check logs, give system information...
+That must likely imply using a main menu and then some sub-menus, so it would be a tad bit less straightforward/newbie-friendly perhaps.
+Maybe fork the code for an "advanced" version.
+- "Prettify" the scheme a bit.
 ****************************************************************************
 almh (Arch Linux Maintenance Helper) is (c) Voider 2020 Contact me: voider (at) disroot.org or as "invoider" at mastodon dot social